 Matt 8:18-22 is considered a very important passage in defining the nature of discipleship.
 Common interpretations include, first, that the scribe is a disciple of Jesus.
-40 Second, Jesus's response to the scribe shows the protagonist's homelessness as well as the difficulty of discipleship.
-41 One's obligations, such as one's responsibility to one's family, are considered secondary to Jesus's minecclesiological point of view suggests that "this harsh saying of Jesus (Follow me and let the dead bury their own dead) was not intended to give general instructions about how people should act any more than the demand to give up everything and to follow Jesus was a requirement for everybody" (Luz, Matthew 8-20, 19-20.
+Second, Jesus's response to the scribe shows the protagonist's homelessness as well as the difficulty of discipleship.
+One's obligations, such as one's responsibility to one's family, are considered secondary to Jesus's min-

+Matt 8:18-22 has been interpreted as exhibiting the cost of becoming a disciple.
+That is, a disciple should abandon his family and follow Jesus.
+Luz's interpretation from the ecclesiological point of view suggests that "this harsh saying of Jesus (Follow me and let the dead bury their own dead) was not intended to give general instructions about how people should act any more than the demand to give up everything and to follow Jesus was a requirement for everybody" (Luz, Matthew 8-20, 19-20.
 Luz's interpretation accentuates the consequence of following, which is leaving the family.
 Undertaking discipleship is not an easy decision to make.
 It requires the sacrifice of things that are dear to the disciple.
 See also Jack D. Kingsbury, "On Following Jesus: The 'Eager' Scribe and the 'Reluctant' Disciple (Matthew 8:18-22)," NTS 34 (1988): 45-59.
-Kingsbury, Matthew as Story, 134; John Nolland, The Gospel of Matthew, NIGTC (Grand Rapids: Eerdmans, 2005), 368-69; Ulrich Luz, Matthew 8-20 (Minneapolis: Fortress, 2001), 18-20, France, The Gospel of Matthew, 328-31.
+Kingsbury, Matthew as Story, 134; John Nolland, The Gospel of Matthew, NIGTC (Grand Rapids: Eerdmans, 2005), 368-69; Ulrich Luz, Matthew 8-20 (Minneapolis: Fortress,